Sunday, August 16, 2020

 If it had instead been an encounter with goblins, for instance, this “physical” encounter would not have fashioned itself as anxiety in fantasy immersion terms but primarily in game terms only, and then only briefly as the mind moved to focus on the combat and statistics side through immediate evaluation of circumstances. [...]
 Both Gary and I immediately recognized, and separated, the game parts from the immersive world, the latter which we concentrated on. [...]
 So the Gygax and Kuntz credo was: Always keep your players guessing; and the best way that is accomplished is to always keep them at the edge of doubt through rising and falling anxiety.

 Random encounters in combination with encounter distance provided another way to have the players hear noises instead of just another tedious combat.
 The goal of encounters was mostly to encourage action.
-Players could never know if a noise was just that, or a last second warnign before something horrible materialized.
+Players could never know if a noise was just that, or a last second warning before something horrible materialized.

 Improvisation: adventures made up from whole cloth